Marlins’ Brian Anderson talks hand injury vs Philadelphia Phillies

 “Obviously I know this will probably be it this season for me,” Anderson said.
 “Not the news you want to hear, but it’s baseball.
 Stuff like this happens.”

-Fangraphs has him credited with 14 defensive runs saved — nine at third base and five in right field.
+Defensively, Fangraphs has him credited with a team-high 14 defensive runs saved — nine at third base and five in right field.
 His nine runs saved at third rank second among those who played at least 500 innings at the position.
 Anderson’s nine outfield assists are tied for sixth in MLB.

 “It’s definitely frustrating,” Anderson said.
 “I definitely want to be in there every day, but at the end of the day you’re going to have guys step up.”